crybx/Grabby/README.md

    - Parse and extract content from 200+ supported websites
    - Customize metadata, cover images, and formatting
    - Generate epub files for e-readers
-   - Access enhanced features from the WebToEpub-Codex fork
+   - Access WebToEpub-Codex fork features

 *Note: Bulk grabbing and automatic new chapter checking require site-specific configuration.
 (More details below.)
 These features are available for sites with navigation support.
 Single-page grabbing works on any webpage.

 ## Compatibility

 **Grabby works on any webpage** - even local files opened in your browser.
-While it includes custom extraction logic for 50+ sites for better results on those sites, Grabby will attempt to extract and clean content from any page you're viewing.
+It uses a multi-tiered extraction approach:

-### Sites with Custom Support
+### Sites with Custom Support (50+ sites)
+Grabby includes custom extraction logic for specific sites:
 - Fiction platforms (Webnovel, Tapas, Syosetu, etc.)
 - Fan fiction sites (AO3, FanFiction.com, etc.)
 - Fan translation sites
 - Various web serial hosts and blogs (WordPress)
 - See [website-configs.js](website-configs.js) for the full list.

+### WebToEpub Parser Fallback (500+ additional sites)
+When no custom support exists, Grabby uses [WebToEpub's](https://github.com/dteviot/WebToEpub) parser library for additional sites including:
+- Light novel sites (NovelUpdates, ReadLightNovel, etc.)
+- International web novel platforms
+- Blog and content hosting platforms
+- Community-maintained parsers for niche sites

 ### Sites with Bulk Grab & Auto-Check Support require automatic navigation configuration
 For sites with navigation support, look for ones with `autoNav: { enabled: true }` in their configuration.

 ### Universal Extraction
-For any other webpage, Grabby does its best to extract the main text while removing ads, navigation, and other clutter.
+For other webpages, Grabby extracts the main text while removing ads and navigation.
 This works for:
 - News articles and blog posts
 - Documentation and wikis
 - Local HTML files (useful for grabbing Chrome's automatic Google Translate translations)
-- Pretty much any text-heavy webpage
+- Most text-heavy webpages

 ## Privacy & Security